Use a Computer & Free Wi-Fi

 Chat rooms are not allowed on the computers.
 The library does allow instant messaging through providers such as MSN Messenger or Yahoo Messenger.

 The printer is available to patrons.
-A cost of $0.10 per page will be calculated for copies made.
+A cost of $0.10 per page, for black and white, and $0.25 per page, for color, will be calculated for copies made.

 There will be absolutely no downloading or copying of any programs.
 Any protocol or program not already installed on the Library computers is prohibited.
 Patrons may not install or use personal software, or alter or attach any equipment to the library's hardware